Broken Peloton Pedals: freak accidents, or the start of “Pedalgate?”

 We have no reason to believe that the recent issues flagged in this group were caused by a product defect.
 Every model of pedal ever included with a Peloton Bike has been tested and certified as compliant….
 That said, pedals on any stationary bike need to be replaced on regular basis…

 This is where I started to get interested.
-Is that true, that pedals need to be replaced on a regular basis?
+Is that true that pedals need to be replaced on a regular basis?
 Most bicycling resources do not list pedals as wear items (like brake pads, tires, or even chains).
 Do they need to be replaced?
 Did the fact that Peloton specifically mentioned “stationary bikes” mean that they’re different in this regard?

 Before I attempt to provide my thoughts on the subject, let me state firmly that I claim no special knowledge or expertise, and you should not consider calling me as an expert witness at your product liability trial.
 This is armchair analysis, but hopefully thoughtful armchair analysis.

-The Defense’s Argument: Peloton has exercised due care
+The Defense’s Argument: Peloton has exercised due care to minimize broken pedals

-So, let me start with the most obvious question, whether or not one should expect a bicycle pedal to break and that they should not be considered “lifetime” components of a bike.
+So, let me start with the most obvious question, whether or not one should expect a bicycle pedal to break and whether or not they should be considered “lifetime” components of a bike.
 The answer is that if you ride your bike enough, eventually your pedals will break.
 This is pretty basic materials science.
 What you have, in the pedals, is a metal rod that is subjected to a shearing force repeatedly (once per RPM, and maybe even twice if you want to consider the effect of the “upstroke”).
 Man has not created a material that will last through an infinite number of cycles of stress.
 Pedals break, as do crank arms and any other component that is stressed when you ride.